 A healthy and satisfying life can only be accomplished by meeting your dog’s nutritional needs on a regular and constant basis.

 You should make sure to feed your pet a premium brand of dog food which provides all the benefits for an active dog of this size.

 Since the Coshelties is a mid-sized active dog, this mixed breed needs about two and one-half cups of dry dog food per day which equates to about $60 to $75 per month.

 Also, you should be very careful not to overfeed your dog or give it too many treats, so it does not become overweight, which can lead to negative health issues.

 How Much Exercise Does The Cosheltie Need?

-The Cosheltie is a very active mixed breed which needs a sufficient amount of daily activity and exercise to stay in shape and prevent it from becoming bored and possible unruly.
+The Cosheltie is a very active mixed breed that needs a sufficient amount of daily activity and exercise to stay in shape and prevent it from becoming bored and possibly unruly.